asgardphp/asgard/Validation/README.md

 * The parameter :attribute is either the name of the attribute or the input itself.
 * The parameter :input is available when the input is a string or numeric.

 Then comes rules specific parameters.
 Any rule with member variables, can use them as parameters in the error message.
-For example the rule Asgard\Validation\Rules\Min has a variable "min".
+For example the rule Asgard\Validation\Rule\Min has a variable "min".
 Hence, you can use the parameter :min in its message: ":attribute must be greater than :min."

 <a name="input"></a>
 ##Input Bag